NikhilaPedapalli/Employee-block/README.md

 # wp-employees-customblock

 A Gutenberg Custom Block displaying information for employees in a different countries.
-This was a project for the new [ProVeg]( https://proveg.com/) website.

 The data and images for this block are inputed in a custom post named **Employees**.
 This data then shows up in Gutenburg when the Employees Block is selected.